 ADVERTISING

-Groß-Gerau district administration starts project with grass, perennials and gravel areas
+The Groß-Gerau district administration is launching a project with grass, perennials, and gravel areas

-The Climate Protection Department has launched a project directly in front of the Groß-Gerau District Office to demonstrate the impact of greening compared to gravel areas.
-A grassy area, a planted perennial bed, and a gravel area were created on three test plots, each measuring 1.5 x 1.5 meters – all in full sun.
+The Climate Protection Department has launched a project directly in front of the Groß-Gerau district office to demonstrate the impact of greening compared to gravel surfaces.
+Three test plots, each measuring 1.5 x 1.5 meters, were created, featuring a grass area, a planted perennial bed, and a gravel area – all in full sun.

-Thermometers are used to record temperature changes.
-The differences are explained on information boards and are also presented online.
-The goal of the project is to highlight the benefits of green spaces for the microclimate and to raise awareness among citizens about green spaces instead of gravel gardens.
+Thermometers are used to document temperature trends.
+The differences are explained on information panels and are also presented online.
+The project aims to highlight the benefits of green spaces for the microclimate and to raise public awareness of the importance of greening the landscape instead of creating gravel gardens.

 A sign of climate adaptation

-"Green spaces provide cooling, improve the air quality, and maintain the quality of life on our doorstep," emphasizes the district administration.
-With this project, they aim to set an example and demonstrate how every contribution in the urban and residential areas can help combat the effects of climate change.
+"Green spaces provide cooling, improve air quality, and maintain the quality of life right on our doorstep," the district administration emphasizes.
+With this project, it aims to set an example and demonstrate how every contribution in the urban and residential environment can help combat the effects of climate change.

-The measure was implemented in collaboration with the building management and will run for one year.
-It is financed through federal funding as part of the German Adaptation Strategy to Climate Change (DAS) of the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV).
+The measure was implemented jointly with the building management and will run for one year.
+It is financed by federal funding as part of the German Adaptation Strategy to Climate Change (DAS) of the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV).

-Further information is available on the district’s project website: klima.kreis g g.de
+Further information is available on the district's project website : klima.kreis@gg.de